 The Master of Fine Arts in Creative Writing is a selective three-year program that admits approximately five applicants in fiction and five in poetry each academic year.
-Every student receives financial support from the university.
 Many of our students work with Renata Tutko, our program manager, to find positions throughout the university, giving them increased and sometimes even full support.
 The program offers an intense and focused opportunity for students to further their commitment to writing as the center of their professional lives.
 Through a combination of mentoring by accomplished faculty in a series of creative writing workshops, courses focused on the study of literature offered through the English MA Program, and electives that include the practice of literary editing and the teaching of creative writing, students will have the guidance to develop and shape their work to the full extent of their talent.
 After three years in the program, they will be prepared to sustain their commitment to contemporary literature as writers, readers, editors, and teachers.

 At UMass Boston's MFA Program, we help develop the individual style of each student.
 Our students take advantage of our relationships with community programs and institutions like 826Boston, Veterans Upward Bound, Harvard University’s Woodberry Poetry Room, the Boston Athenaeum, and Grub Street.
 They work for literary magazines and presses including Consequence, Hanging Loose, University of Massachusetts Press, Breakwater Review, and Broadsided, and start and run their own literary magazines.
 They teach undergraduate creative writing classes at UMass Boston and continuing education classes for the Osher Lifelong Learning Institute.
 Our students and graduates publish widely, and find jobs they love.
 Most importantly, they're happy they chose UMass Boston.